 One of life’s great pleasures is having our expectations exceeded.
 And of all the unexpected pleasures life gives us, perhaps none is greater than becoming a parent.
 For no matter how much we know we will love our children, the actual experience of loving them is almost beyond words.

 Being a parent is having a front row seat in the theatre of someone else’s life.
-It is a chance to witness the entire arc of a life from the first breath, to that first awkward day of middle school, to the moment we hit the replay button and our children have children.
+It is a chance to witness the entire arc of that life from the first breath, to that first awkward day of middle school, to the moment we hit the replay button and our children have children.
 For me it has been an unmatched and unprecedented opportunity to reflect deeply and in living color on my own life.

 From the first time they laughed at Pat the Bunny to the day they stood in front of It’s a Small World jumping up and down and begging to go on the ride for a third time, to the afternoon they drove away with their brand new drivers licenses, I have felt immersed in every step of their childhood.
 We identify with our children, critics say we over identify, but for me this has meant reliving childhood, but better.

 Children push us to the emotional edge, in good ways and bad and sometimes to the physical edge as well.
-The closest I came was at 4:00 am one morning when I had been up for twenty-one hours and was holding my infant who would not sleep.
+The closest I came was at 4:00 am one morning when I had been up for twenty-one hours and was holding my infant son who would not sleep.
 I screamed at him at the top of my lungs, “You know what?
 Yes.
 You!
 You are going to be an only child.
 You behave like this and you are getting no brothers or sisters.
 An only child, do you hear me!”
 It was the worst threat my deranged mind could think of and my husband, who had long since made his way to the couch, had the good sense to switch places with me.
 My next son was born ten months later.

 Parenthood begins with showing our children the world, but it is not long before they return the favor.
 I knew I would be a teacher.
 I never imagined how quickly I would become a student.
-I have learned about glass, pre-World War II aircraft and Tim Tebow.
+I have learned about glassblowing, pre-World War II aircraft and every professional sport.
 I am up on current music and the standings in the English Premier Soccer League.
 But I am a visitor to these worlds, and inhabit them because my children are there and when their interests and lives move on, so will mine, all the wiser for it.

 Some of this learning will not be good.
 When they get sick we will study everything about their ailment.
 When they have trouble learning we master everything about their difficulty and when they get caught speeding, drinking or lying we must search for the fine line that runs between how much to help and how much to punish.
 We will be wiser, but sometimes painfully wiser.

 I was pretending to be an adult until the moment my eldest was born and I knew it was time to stop pretending.
 My husband and I may have had careers, a car and an apartment but as we were beholden to no one, at times our early marriage felt like an extension of a long luxurious adolescence that no one was in a hurry to push us out of.
 One of the truly unexpected joys was realizing that, as the nurses at the hospital waved goodbye and I carried my newborn out to the car, I was an adult, a mother and that we would be alright.
-I have my children to thank for making me grow up.
+I have my children to thank for that.